sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Sometimes, you'll get the stamp in your passport, and will know you did it right.
 Depending where you land, they may or may not have instituted online-only I-94's.

-TODO: this should be moved to an "airports/flying" section If you are on a connection flight it doesn't hurt to ask the person at the gate waiting area to double-check your connection flight.
+If you are on a connection flight it doesn't hurt to ask the person at the gate waiting area to double-check your connection flight.
 Amir found out he would miss his connection flight -- Delta airlines reroute his flight for free and he was bumped to first class and also got to San Francisco earlier than he would've even without the delay.